09 olive extraction plants installed under PSDP

-The oil extraction units were installed under Public Sector Development Program (PSDP) in order to promote olive cultivation to reduce reliance on imported edible oil for catering domestic requirements, said Dr Ahmad Tariq.
+The oil extraction units were installed under Public Sector Development Program (PSDP) to promote olive cultivation to reduce reliance on imported edible oil for catering domestic requirements, said Dr Ahmad Tariq.

-While, talking to APP here on Monday he said that PSDP project has installed 09 advanced oil extraction units out of the total 03 plants have the capacity of 600 kg per hour extraction and 06 of units 100 kg per.
+While, talking to APP here on Sunday he said out of these nine plants, three have the capacity of 600 kg per hour extraction and six units have capacity of 100 kg.

 All the basic accessories like harvesting baskets, oil analyzer for quality analysis, filling, capping sealing machine and olive oil storage containers had been installed within these machines, he added.

+would serve as pull factor for the uplift of this sector, he remarked.

-PARC to promote local production of extra-virgin, chemical free olive Oil was also striving to impart basic training to growers for attaining higher output to maximixze farm income, he added.
+PARC is endeavouring to promote local production of extra-virgin, chemical free olive

+oil.
+It was also striving to impart basic training to growers for attaining higher output to maximixe farm income, he added.
-Dr Tariq further informed that Olive cultivation on commercial scale was initiated in Pakistan through Italian funded project back in 2012.

 quantity in the country and it was the need of hour to provide olive processing units in major olive growing region to facilitate the farmers at their doorstep and to ensure that economic benefits of the olive cultivation could be directly be passed to the farmer.

-It is worth mentioning here that In order to promote olive farming on large scale for reducing the reliance on imported edible oil as well as to encourage high value agriculture,
+It is worth mentioning here that to promote olive farming on large scale for reducing the reliance on imported edible oil as well as to encourage high value agriculture,

 about 2.3 million olive plants to be cultivated during current season.